GJNorman/PicScript/README.md

 It will interpret and excute the instruction

-There is also the option for adding some custom commands - since we have to send two bytes d
+There is also the option for adding some custom commands - since we pack each 14-bit instruction into 16 bits.